Transaction Life Cycle

 Transaction Certification

 Validators receive the transaction from the full node.
 They check if it's valid and lock the involved objects to prevent double-spending.
 After validation, they send their signature back to the full node.
-When the full node collects enough validator signatures (a quorum), it creates a transaction certificate, which includes the transaction and the validator signatures.
+When the full node collects enough validator signatures (a quorum), it creates a transaction certificateA certificate is the mechanism proving a transaction was approved or certified.
+Validators vote on transactions, and aggregators collect a Byzantine-resistant majority of these votes into a certificate and broadcasts it to all IOTA validators, thereby ensuring finality., which includes the transaction and the validator signatures.

 Transaction Finalization

-Your wallet app receives this effects certificate, which you can show to the coffee shop to prove that the transaction is complete and irreversible.
+Your wallet app receives this effects certificateA certificate is the mechanism proving a transaction was approved or certified.
+Validators vote on transactions, and aggregators collect a Byzantine-resistant majority of these votes into a certificate and broadcasts it to all IOTA validators, thereby ensuring finality., which you can show to the coffee shop to prove that the transaction is complete and irreversible.

 Transaction Life Cycle